MicrosoftDocs/VBA-Docs/api/Access.EmptyCell.GridlineStyleBottom.md

 # EmptyCell.GridlineStyleBottom property (Access)

-Gets or sets the bottom gridline style of the specified text box.
+Gets or sets the bottom gridline style of the specified cell.
 Read/write **Byte**.

 ## Syntax